lankecheng/polyge/ios/Pods/Moya/README.md

 - Compile-time checking for correct API endpoint accesses.
 - Lets you define a clear usage of different endpoints with associated enum values.
-- Keeps track of inflight requests with ReactiveCocoa and prevents duplicate requests.
 - Treats test stubs as first-class citizens so unit testing is super-easy.

 Sample Project
 --------------

 There's a sample project in the Demo directory.
-Go nuts!
+Have fun!

 Project Status
 --------------